MadisonHarman/MadisonHarman/README.md

 ---
 ### 👩‍💻 About Me:
-- :telescope: I'm currently a first-gen freshman at Louisiana State University, specifically in their Ogden Honors College program, majoring in Computer Science with a concentration in Software Engineering.
+- :telescope: I'm currently a first-generation freshman at Louisiana State University, specifically in their Ogden Honors College program, majoring in Computer Science with a concentration in Software Engineering.

 - 💻 I am a newer developer looking to collaborate on another Android App Studio project.
 My latest is pinned!